makerdao/pymaker/index.rst

 Maker Keeper Framework
 ======================

-This projects consists of three parts:
+This projects consists of two parts:

 * a set of APIs around smart contacts of the `SAI Stablecoin System` and some other related smart contracts,
-* a few examples showing how to use these APIs,
-* a few reference keepers i.e. profit-seeking bots, executing certain operations automatically.
+* a set of reference keepers i.e. profit-seeking bots, executing certain operations automatically.

 **Beware!** These APIs are still in a very early stage of development and they will very likely change and/or evolve together with the `SAI Stablecoin System`.